Nominate a career development leader for the Etta St. John Wileman Award by June 30

 - Encourage people in Canada and around the world to celebrate those who have contributed so much to the career development profession.

-Presented on a less than annual basis at the Cannexus National Career Development Conference in Ottawa, the award is given in the name of Etta St John Wileman.
-In the early 20th century, Wileman was a champion and crusader of career, work and workplace development in Canada.
+Presented on a less than annual basis at Cannexus, Canada’s Career Development Conference, in Ottawa, the award is given in the name of Etta St John Wileman.
+A little over 100 years ago, with a World War that had just begun, Wileman emerged as champion and crusader of career, work and workplace development in Canada.
+She was a strong advocate for a national system of employment offices.
+She lobbied for the role of parents and schools in the career guidance of children.
+In short, she believed in the importance of work to the human soul.